-- a) Introducing a Professional Learning Community at Hareed Primary School in Ifo - b) Uses of Computers in Schools and Smartphones for Professional Learning - c) Finding Professional Documents: Lesson Plans.
-Curriculum & Activities preparation, implementation and evaluation of the teaching/learning process in school.
+- a) Introducing a Professional Learning Community at Hareed Primary School in Ifo - b) Uses of Computers in Schools and Smartphones for Professional Learning - c) Finding Professional Documents: Lesson Plans, Curriculum & Activities

+Professional documents are the documents which are used by the teacher in their preparation, implementation and evaluation of the teaching/learning process in school.
 They include schemes of work, lesson plans, records of work, and progress records.
 They are meant to make teaching and learning more effective.
 Without them, the teacher is not considered to be teaching well.
 These are documents which are very essential in our teaching fields and all teachers are required to be ready with and keep track of them.
 The issue of classroom management was fitted into all the three days of the workshop, as most of the teachers expressed interest in classroom management, so all activities carried out throughout the workshop incorporated this theme, like the use of technology to ensure students are meaningfully engaged and learning with more creative activities.

 These topics took three weeks for me to share and discuss with the teachers.
 As most of the teachers were present as the school was opened and students were returning from their holidays, I happened to interact with still more teachers who were away during my Pre-workshop survey.
-In the workshop, professional formed learning а community and some of the teachers have taken the responsibilities to working with the other teachers in sharing more of the same content outside of the workshop.
+In the workshop, we formed a professional learning community and some of the teachers have taken the responsibilities to working with the other teachers in sharing more of the same content outside of the workshop.
 Around the technology part of the workshop, I have created a WhatsApp group for Hareed Professional learning team, in order for them to share resources and, in any cases of concerns, they can meet and share their concerns.
 The Headteacher also promised me some resources that are already in the school like the computer laboratory for the training and some writing materials.
 Lastly, I shared with the Headteacher the timeline of my workshops and communicated with the participants and organized the workshop calendar using our WhatsApp group.
 This was already a good use of technology to model how to communicate and organize, even with their learners in the future classroom teaching.